fastoch/Nushell/README.md

 `sudo apt update`
 `sudo apt install nushell`

-If desired, you can set Nushell as your default shell for a specific user:
-`sudo chsh -s /usr/local/bin/nu <username>`

 To make Nushell your default shell:
 - get the path to the `nu binary`: `which nu`
 - By default, Nushell is not listed as a valid shell in /etc/shells.
 To add it: `echo "/usr/bin/nu" | sudo tee -a /etc/shells`